What Are Content Marketing Channels?

 How Can I Get Traffic From Content Marketing?

 Choosing the appropriate content marketing channel is essential to an effective content marketing strategy.
 In order to get traffic from your content, your content needs to be where your customers are!
 You want to be putting your content in the places where your target customers frequent online.

+The answer to this question is not necessarily.
 Did you know that there are 46,740 posts per minute on Instagram?
 Or that LinkedIn has more than 100 million users who log in each day?
 There is an astonishing amount of content out there and 89% of marketers say that awareness is their number one goal for their brand.